Azure-Samples/active-directory-error-docs/errors/invalid_client.md

 * The client secret provided is invalid.
 * The clientID provided is invalid.
 * The client assertion was signed using a key not defined on the application.
-* The username or password a user tried putting in is invalid.
+* The username or password a user tried using is invalid.

 **What to do**